Nitrosyl chloride: Applications in organic synthesis

+Carbonyl compounds enolize; and then NOCl attacks the nucleophilic end of the alkene to give a vicinal keto- or aldo-oxime.

 Epoxides react with NOCl to give an α-chloronitritoalkyl derivatives.
 In the case of propylene oxide, the addition proceeds with high regiochemistry:

 It converts amides to N-nitroso derivatives.
 NOCl converts some cyclic amines to the alkenes.
 For example, aziridine reacts with NOCl to give ethene, nitrous oxide and hydrogen chloride.

 Industrial applications

 NOCl and cyclohexane react photochemically to give cyclohexanone oxime hydrochloride.
 This process exploits the tendency of NOCl to undergo photodissociation into NO and Cl radicals.
 The cyclohexanone oxime is converted to caprolactam, a precursor to nylon-6.